A Day in the Life at a Little Scholars Early Learning Campus

-Little Scholars learning centres have co-curricular activities like Japanese, art, cooking and sport that are perfectly positioned to help develop your little learner.
+Little Scholars campuses have extracurricular activities like Japanese, art, cooking and sport that are perfectly positioned to help develop your little learner.
 They’re cognitively engaged as they learn new skills, emotionally intelligent as they negotiate relationships with peers and teachers and they’re socially satisfied by engaging, exciting and interesting lessons.
 There is no ‘plonking them down in front of an iPad’ to be had here – if technology is used, it’s used well.
-This is the centre that’s backed by pedagogical understanding of what makes children tick and how they can be challenged to be the best they can be.
+This is the campus that’s backed by pedagogical understanding of what makes children tick and how they can be challenged to be the best they can be.

 Imaginative and sustainable play

-Every single Little Scholars Learning Centre is built on the tenements of imaginative and sustainable play.
+Every single Little Scholars is built on the tenements of imaginative and sustainable play.
 There is an ethos here that encourages children to become active learners, rather than passive children who wait to be told exactly what to do.
-There is a culture of calculated risk here as Little Scholars become citizens in the world of knowledge.
+There is a culture of calculated risk here as little scholars become citizens in the world of knowledge.